lneely/acme-denote/README.md

 - Build template variable to value mapping
 - Define common variables, e.g., `{{date}}`, `{{author}}`
 - Render template and write to the active window body (`echo <content> | 9p write acme/$winid/body`)

-### Content Search

-Currently, it is possible to simply grep inside of the denote directory to perform a content search.
-If this is not convenient enough, then adding `Grep` to the `/Denote/` window tag line and performing this search transparently would not be difficult.

 ### Support Query "Links"